 open()is called to open a camera device, the camera HAL module must notify the framework through the torch mode status callback that the torch mode has been turned off.

-updates specify the camera static info is available only when camera is
+API updates specify the camera static info is available only when camera is

 connected and ready to use for external hot-plug cameras.
 Calls to get static

 info are invalid calls when camera status isn't

 CAMERA_DEVICE_STATUS_PRESENT.
 The framework counts solely on device status change callbacks to manage the available external camera list.

 - Camera arbitration hints.
 Adds support for explicitly indicating